-Booking procedures will be via telephone as well as on-line to ensure no negative impact for those without internet access or devices required to make online bookings.
+Booking procedures will be via telephone as well as online to ensure no negative impact for those without internet access or devices required to make online bookings.

-The unavailability of hiring equipment may affect those who cannot afford to possess their own.
+The inability to hire equipment may affect those who cannot afford to possess their own.
 Fairer Scotland Duty - research indicates those facing socio-economic challenges may be disproportionately affected by Covid 19.